 Our pick of top washing machines includes models from major brands such as Hotpoint, Samsung and Whirlpool, with prices ranging from as little as £250 to above the £1000 mark.
 That’s right – you don’t have to spend big bucks to find a good washing machine.
-But if you do have the cash to spare then you can get a high-end machine with some impressive bells and whistles.
+But if you do have the cash to splash then you can get a high-end machine with some impressive bells and whistles.

 This Week’s Best Washing Machine Deals